A Valuation Criterion for Normal Basis Generators of Hopf-Galois Extensions in Characteristic p: Introduction

 We briefly recall the background to the above results.
-In the (characteristic 0) situation where $K$ a finite extension of the field $\Q_p$ of $p$-adic numbers, the author and Elder \cite{BE} showed the existence of integer certificates for normal basis generators in totally ramified elementary abelian extensions $L/K$, under the assumption that $L/K$ contains no maximally ramified subfield.
-This assumption is necessary, since there can be no integer certificate in the case $L=K(\sqrt[p]{\pi})$ with $v_K(\pi)=1$.
+In the (characteristic 0) situation where $K$ is a finite extension of the field $\Q_p$ of $p$-adic numbers, the author and Elder \cite{BE} showed the existence of integer certificates for normal basis generators in totally ramified elementary abelian extensions $L/K$, under the assumption that $L/K$ contains no maximally ramified subfield.
+This assumption is necessary, since there can be no integer certificate in the case $L=K(\sqrt[p]{\pi})$ with $v_K(\pi)=1$: indeed, for any $b \in \Z$, the element $\pi^{b/p}$ has valuation $b$ but is not a normal basis generator.
 (Here $K$ must contain a primitive $p$th root of unity for $L/K$ to be Galois.)
 We also raised the question of whether the corresponding result held in characteristic $p>0$, where the exceptional situation of maximal ramification cannot arise.
 Our question was answered by L.~Thomas \cite{T}, who observed that general properties of group algebras of $p$-groups in characteristic $p$ allow an elegant derivation of integer certificates for arbitrary finite abelian $p$-groups $G$.
 Her result was expressed in terms of the last break in the sequence of ramification groups of $L/K$, but is equivalent to Theorem \ref{elder} for totally ramified abelian $p$-extensions $G$.
 Finally, Elder \cite{E} removed the hypothesis that $G$ is abelian by expressing the result in terms of the valuation of the different, and also gave the converse result that no integer certificate exists if $L/K$ is not totally ramified or is not a $p$-extension.

 We end this introduction by outlining the structure of the paper.
 In \S2, we review the facts we shall need from Hopf-Galois theory, and prove several preliminary results in the case of $p$-extensions.
 These show, in effect, that the relevant Hopf algebras behave similarly to the group algebras considered in \cite{T}.
 In \S3 we develop some machinery to handle extensions whose degrees are not powers of $p$.
 In \cite{E}, such extensions were treated by reducing to a totally and tamely ramified extension.
 For Hopf-Galois extensions, it is not clear whether such a reduction is always possible.
 (Indeed, while a totally ramified Galois extension of local fields is always soluble, the author does not know of any reason why such an extension could not admit a Hopf-Galois structure in which the associated group $N$, as in \S2 below, is insoluble.)
 We therefore adopt a different approach, using a small part of the theory of modular representations.
 We complete the proof of Theorem \ref{main} in \S4.
 The ramification groups, which play an essential role in the arguments of \cite{E} and \cite{T}, are not available in the Hopf-Galois setting, but their use can be avoided by working directly with the inverse different.
 Finally, in \S5, we give an example of a family of extensions which are not Galois, but to which Theorem \ref{main} applies.